 Advantages:

-• The SmartMeasurement™ Alsonic family of ultrasonic flow meters, the clamp-on meters are used to measure boiler feed water.
+• The SmartMeasurement™ Alsonic family of ultrasonic flow meters, clamp-on meters are used to measure boiler feed water.
 Electromagnetic flow meters cannot measure feed water due to its limited electrical conductivity.

 • The SmartMeasurement™ Alsonic family of ultrasonic flow meters are also successfully used in cooling water and condensate flow metering, pump, valve and inline flow meter performance verification, leakage and blockage detection, metering of fly ash disposal lines, and heavy fuel oil metering.